Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 In His second arrival, He comes as the firstborn from the dead to consummate all that He inaugurated until death

-itself is abolished, for He holds the keys of death and hades, and He alone has overcome death for all of mankind
+itself is abolished, for He holds the keys of death and hades, and He alone has overcome death for all humanity (see

-(see 2 Corinthians 5:14–15).
-When death (of all kinds) is no more, sin is vanquished and all other authorities are
+2 Corinthians 5:14–15).
+When death (of all kinds) is no more, sin is vanquished and all other authorities are made

 King Jesus' Inaugural and Consummational Arrivals

-made null and void as well.
-All of creation will be set free, and God will be all in all.
-All will be in God's kingdom as
+null and void as well.
+All creation will be set free, and God will be all in all.
+All will be in God's kingdom as both